ebamfo/devops-qr-code/README.md

 # QR Code Generator

-This project is a QR code generator application.
+- This project is a QR code generator application.
 It takes input text from user and returns QR Code image which is downloadable.
-The application is available from 8:00 AM UTC to 6:00 PM UTC everyday You can access project at qrcode.ebamforesume.cloud
+- The application is available from 8:00 AM UTC to 6:00 PM UTC everyday.
+- You can access project [here](qrcode.ebamforesume.cloud)

 ## Key Features
 - **Text-to-QR Code Conversion:** Converts user-provided text into QR codes.